Periodontal Therapy – Lewisville, TX

 At first, gum disease may not seem like a big deal.
 When it is just starting, it may feel like a mere annoyance, often causing symptoms like red gums, bleeding gums, and swollen gums.
 You might also notice a bad taste in your mouth or experience bad breath.
 As the disease progresses, though, the symptoms become much worse.
 You may notice that your gums start to recede, causing your teeth to appear longer.
 Your teeth may also become loose, making it more difficult for you to eat a balanced diet.
 Eventually, the teeth may become so loose that removing them is the best course of action.

+There are different ways to treat gum disease.
+For very minor cases, adjustments to your oral hygiene routine, along with close monitoring by Dr. Capehart, might be all that is necessary to reverse your condition.
 If the gum disease is more advanced, you might need to schedule an appointment for scaling and root planing.
 This form of periodontal treatment in Lewisville essentially amounts to a deep cleaning of the mouth.
 Scaling removes plaque and calculus from the teeth and from around the gumline, while root planing focuses on smoothing out the tooth roots so it is more difficult for bacteria to cling to them.
+Here’s what you can expect from this treatment as well as a few aftercare tips to help you recover from your visit.

 Gum Disease & Your Overall Well-Being